plfa/plfa.github.io/src/plfa/part2/Inference.lagda.md

 ## Erasure

-From the evidence that a decorated term has the correct type it is easy to extract the corresponding inherently typed term.
+From the evidence that a decorated term has the correct type it is easy to extract the corresponding intrinsically-typed term.
 We use the name `DB` to refer to the code in
 Chapter [DeBruijn]({{ site.baseurl }}/DeBruijn/).
-It is easy to define an _erasure_ function that takes evidence of a type judgment into the corresponding inherently typed term.
+It is easy to define an _erasure_ function that takes an extrinsic type judgment into the corresponding intrinsically-typed term.

 First, we give code to erase a type:
 ```